shanecelis/bevy_minibuffer/README.md

 But one can trim it down further if one likes by calling `take_acts()`, manipulating them, and submitting that to `add_acts()`.
-For instance to only add 'run_act', one would do the following:
+For instance to only add 'run_act', one could do the following:

 ``` rust no_run
 # use bevy::prelude::*;